 Łuknajno Lake is an ornithological reserve covering 1189.11 ha.
 It protects one of the largest mute swan refugees in Poland.

-In the summer and autumn period, there are up to 2,500 swans, and over 175 different bird species in reserve, 95 of which nest.
+In the summer and autumn periods, there are up to 2,500 swans and over 175 different bird species in reserve, 95 of which nest.

 In 1977, the lake was recognized by UNESCO.
 Hookah duck, a species occurring in the area of the Azov and Caspian Sea, is breeding here.

-You can also see white-tailed eagles, marsh harriers, grey heron, cormorants, black terns, and many other unique to the area species.
+You can also see white-tailed eagles, marsh harriers, grey herons, cormorants, black terns, and many others unique to the area species.

 3. Taste traditional Polish cuisine at Folwark Łuknajno